tomfaulhaber/cl-format/README.markdown

 nothing more.
 But sometimes you want to use multiple cl-format calls that output partial lines.
 You may also want to mix cl-format calls with the native clojure calls like print.
-If you want stay column-aware while doingg this you need to create a ColumnWriter of your own (and possibly bind it to *out*).
+If you want stay column-aware while doingg this you need to create a PrettyWriter of your own (and possibly bind it to *out*).

 As an example of this, this function takes a nested list and prints it as a table (returning the result as a string):

     (defn list-to-table [aseq column-width]
-      (let [stream (ColumnWriter. (java.io.StringWriter.))]
+      (let [stream (PrettyWriter. (java.io.StringWriter.))]
         (binding [*out* stream]
          (doseq [row aseq]
            (doseq [col row]